DataDog/documentation/content/en/logs/explorer/facets.md

 {{< img src="logs/explorer/facet/measure_facet.png" style="width:50%;" alt="Create Facet" style="width:30%;">}}

 ### Hide facets

 Your organisation has a whole collection of facets to address its comprehensive set of use cases across all different teams using logs.
 But most likely, only a subset of these facets is valuable to you in a specific troubleshooting context.

-Hide facets you don't need, so that you can stay focused on the ones you need on a routine basis.
+Hide facets you don't need on a routine basis, so that you can stay make facet-picking straightforward for most of your troubleshooting sessions.

 {{< img src="logs/explorer/facet/hide_facet.png" style="width:50%;" alt="Create Facet" style="width:30%;">}}

-Hidden facets are still visible in the facet search (see #filter-facets hereafter) in case you punctually need it.
+Hidden facets are still visible in the facet search (see [Filter Facet](#filter-facets) section hereafter) in case you punctually need it.
 Unhide hidden facet from there.

 {{< img src="logs/explorer/facet/unhide_facet.png" style="width:50%;" alt="Create Facet" style="width:30%;">}}